Naveenpatil17/Event-Management-System/README.md

 Browse, register for events, and view your dashboard.

+###4️⃣ Extensibility

-🔧 Extensibility: Add more endpoints, improve frontend, or integrate mobile apps.
+Add more endpoints, improve frontend, or integrate mobile apps.

-📝 Development Notes
+##📝 Development Notes

 🔒 Passwords stored using SHA-256 hashing.